ecmwf/odc/docs/content/tools.rst

       Maximum number of open files at one time.

    ``<input.odb>``
-      Name of the input ODB-2 file.
+      Path to the input ODB-2 file.

    .. _`output template`: